Swordsmanship: Arabia and the Levant

 Sword fencing and sword dances are still practiced in much of the Middle East.
 In countries like Oman the weapon is typically paired with a shield or sometimes a dagger, of which many varieties exist.
-In modern Iran, traditional Persian armed combat called razmafzar is currently being reconstructed.
-At present, sword training includes the single sword, two swords, and the sword with a shield.

 The spread of Islam was a unifying force in the Middle East, easing trade routes across the region.
 Armouries flourished and Damascus became the capital for trade in swords from Syria, Persia and Spain.
-The 9th-century Muslim scholar Al-Kindi studied the craft of forging swords and found 25 sword-making techniques particular to their countries of origin, including Yemen, Iran, France and Russia.
+The 9th-century Muslim scholar Al-Kindi studied the craft of forging swords and found 25 sword-making techniques particular to their countries of origin, including Yemen, Iran, France, and Russia.

-Turkey
+Ottoman

 The curved scimitar blade which has now come to typify Middle Eastern swords came about after the Turkish Seljuk migration from Central Asia to Anatolia, popularizing the pre-existing Byzantine sabre designs for cavalry use, which influenced the entire region.
 The curved blade was well-suited to the equestrian culture of the Turks.
-The scimitar gave primacy to hacking and slashing techniques rather than the thrust.
+The scimitar gave primacy to hacking and slashing techniques rather than thrusting.